facebook/folly/folly/docs/Synchronized.md

 the same time.
 Mutexes are not copied or moved.

-The move assignment operator assumes the source object is a true rvalue and does lock lock the source mutex.
+The move assignment operator assumes the source object is a true rvalue and does lock the source mutex.
 It moves the source data into the destination data with the destination mutex locked.

 `swap` acquires locks on both mutexes in increasing order of